peteryxu/HH-gemini-multimodal-live-dev-guide/README.md

     *   It provides a simple HTML file (`index.html`) that establishes a WebSocket connection, sends a single hardcoded text message to the Gemini model, and displays the model's text response.
     *   This chapter is particularly useful for developers who need a more granular understanding of the API's communication protocol or those who need to integrate the API into environments where an SDK might not be available or suitable.
 It showcases the mandatory setup message exchange, which is crucial for establishing a session with the API.
     *   The concepts of this chapter are explained in detail in the `README.md` file.

+*   **`chapter_04`**: **Text-to-Speech with WebSockets**
+    *   This chapter demonstrates a practical application of the Gemini API's text-to-speech capabilities, again using a low-level WebSocket connection for communication.
+    *   It provides an HTML file (`index.html`) that allows you to enter text, send it to the Gemini model, and receive an audio response that is played directly in your browser.
+    *   This example showcases how to handle audio output from the API, decode it, and use the browser's `AudioContext` API to manage audio playback.
+It includes a queueing mechanism to ensure audio chunks are played sequentially.
+    *   You'll learn about concepts like base64 audio decoding, PCM audio format conversion, and the intricacies of real-time audio playback in a web browser.
+    *   The accompanying `README.md` file within the `chapter_04` directory provides a detailed explanation of the code and the underlying principles.